peterwang/peterwang.github.com/source/_posts/2013-05-18-finding-memory-leaks-in-long-running-php-script.markdown

 ```

-We check all the call_path key, we get all the places that leaks memory.
+We check all the call_path keys, we get all the places that leaks memory.

 It is pretty simple, isn't it?